niquimi/niquimi/README.md

 - **freeCodeCamp Responsive Web Design Certification**: [Link to Certification](https://www.freecodecamp.org/certification/niquimi/responsive-web-design)

 ## 🌟 Featured Project
-- **Landing Page Project:** A simple and responsive landing page built using HTML and CSS.
-[Check it out here](https://github.com/niquimi/landing-page)
+- **Personal Portfolio:** A simple portfolio to show some of my projects.
+[Check it out here](https://niquimi.github.io/personal-portfolio/)

 ## ⚡ Fun Facts
 When I'm not coding, you might find me in the gym, trying out new recipes, or playing video games.